south-lacrosse/wp-help/contact.md

 ![Contact line below](assets/img/contact-line-below.png)

+You can also ensure the contact will not be included in the [Clubs mailing list](mailing-lists.md) by selecting `Exclude from mailing lists`.

 The block is also responsive so that when it's displayed on a device with a narrow page the role will be displayed on one line, and the contact details on the next line.

 ## Pasting Values